Sudanese civil war (2023–present): SAF gains in Omdurman

 The SAF gained ground in Omdurman in February 2024, linking up their forces in the northern part of the city and relieving a 10-month siege of their forces in the city centre.
 The SAF also took control of the Al-Hilal Stadium.
 The Omdurman front was the first area in Sudan where the SAF has carried out a sustained offensive operation and represents the first breakthrough for the SAF.

 On 12 March, the SAF defeated an attempted RSF counteroffensive in Omdurman and took control of the headquarters of the Sudan National Broadcasting Corporation.
 The RSF maintained its control of Khartoum and continued to threaten Khartoum North.

 By April 2024, fighting in Khartoum State was still ongoing, with the RSF in control of the southern and western parts of Omdurman and the SAF in control of the northern and eastern parts of Omdurman, with the RSF controlling the majority of Khartoum and Khartoum North.
 The SAF continued to prepare an offensive to relieve its surrounded bases in Khartoum North.

-As of March 2025, SAF controls majority of the city.
+As of March 2025, SAF controls the majority of the city.
 On 29 March, SAF forces announced the control of the Libya Market in Omdurman and seized weapons and equipment left behind by the RSF.
 On the same day, SAF launched new offensives into the city of Ombadda, west of Omdurman.

 April–December 2024

 Fighting in Darfur

-On 15 April, during the Siege of El Fasher, at least nine civilians were killed in a renewed offensive by the RSF on the city of Al-Fashir in North Darfur.
+On 15 April, during the Siege of El Fasher, at least nine civilians were killed in a renewed offensive by the RSF on the city of El Fasher in North Darfur.
 The Joint Darfur Force declared war on the RSF and allied with the SAF.

 The fighting in El Fasher diverted SAF resources from other areas, hampering planned counter-offensives to retake Khartoum and Wad Madani.
 In particular, the SAF has been using its limited aviation resources to carry out airstrikes in North Darfur and resupply El Fasher using airdrops.

 From April 2024, the conflict had been escalating in El Fasher, while the civilians remained trapped with no safety or food.
 In a June 2024 report, the International Crisis Group said the intensifying battle could lead to mass slaughter, and that there was a need for all sides to de-escalate.
 The report said the UN and the US should broker the de-escalation and must put pressure on the RSF and its main supporters, including the United Arab Emirates.
 Crisis Group said the UAE should push the RSF to stand down, and urged all parties to allow the civilians to flee, open the region for aid delivery and resume national peace talks.

 On 14 June 2024, the SAF announced that it had killed Ali Yaqoub Gibril, a top RSF commander, in El Fasher.
 The United States had sanctioned Yagoub in May 2024 for endangering civilians in Darfur.
 In June 2024, The New York Times reported that more than 40 villages had been burned in El Fasher since April 2024.